 - If you’re not a fan of cilantro, try using fresh parsley instead.
 It will change the taste slightly, but the dip will still have the same great texture and colour.

-Ways to serve this jalapeño sauce/dip:
+Ways to serve this jalapeño sauce/dip

-Other dairy-free dips you might enjoy:
+Other dairy-free dips to try

-- Roasted Red Pepper Cashew Dip is a reader favourite and works beautifully with pasta or zucchini noodles.
+- Roasted Red Pepper Cashew Dip

 If you give this Creamy Jalapeño Dip a try, I’d love to hear how you use it in the comments below!Print

 This Creamy Jalapeño Dip is the best dairy-free jalapeño cilantro dip!
 You only need six ingredients and the spice level is totally customizable.
 It also works as a sauce, spread or dressing!